Here’s a look at conjoined twins.

 Jade and Erin Buckles

-Born February 26, 2004 to Melissa and Kevin Buckles at National Naval Medical Center in Bethesda, Maryland.
+Born February 26, 2004, to Melissa and Kevin Buckles at National Naval Medical Center in Bethesda, Maryland.
 They share a liver.
 On June 19, 2004, they are successfully separated.

 Tatiana and Anastasia Dogaru

 Born January 13, 2004, in Rome to Romanian parents Claudia and Alin Dogaru.
 They are connected at the head.
-In August 2007, doctors at University Hospital’s Rainbow Babies & Children's Hospital in Cleveland, announce that they will not proceed with separation of the girls because the surgery is too risky.
+In August 2007, doctors at University Hospital’s Rainbow Babies & Children’s Hospital in Cleveland announce that they will not perform a separation of the girls because the surgery is too risky.

 Abbigail and Isabelle Carlsen

 Born November 29, 2005, in Fargo, North Dakota, to Amy and Jesse Carlsen.
 They are joined at the abdomen and chest.
-On May 12, 2006 - A team of 30 people, including 18 surgeons from various specialties at the Mayo Clinic, begin a successful 10-12 hour operation to separate the girls.
+On May 12, 2006, a team of 30 people, including 18 surgeons from various specialties at the Mayo Clinic in Rochester, Minnesota, perform a successful operation to separate the girls.

 Regina and Renata Salinas Fierros